ElioenaiFerrari/ElioenaiFerrari/README.md

 Hi, I'm Elioenai Ferrari and i live in Brazil.
 I'm fanatical about blockchain, software architecture, design patterns, algorithms and data structures (especially graphs). hope you like it 😄

 - 🔭 I’m currently working on Node.js and GO
-- Rust and Solidity student
+- Student of Mathematics and Software Engineering
 - 😄 Pronouns: he
   <br/>
   <br/>